Sasser scores 26, No. 8 Houston defeats Tulsa, 86-59

 Sasser, who scored 18 points in the first half, finished 8 of 15 from the field, including 6 of 12 on 3-pointers.
 Tramon Mark had 11 points and six rebounds for the Cougars.

+Houston coach Kelvin Sampson said the Cougars made a concerted effort to work this week on guards grabbing the defensive rebound to speed up the offensive pace.

+“When you work on something and you emphasize it, it just makes you feel great when you can carry it over to the game,” Sampson said.
+“Our possessions have been down lately, and we made a concerted effort to play faster.”

 The Cougars won their fifth straight since falling to the Golden Hurricane 65-64 in Tulsa on Dec.
-29.
+29. Houston has not trailed in 114 minutes, dating back to the first half against Tulane on Jan.
+9, a span of nearly three games.

+“As time goes by, you should be getting better,” Sampson said.
+“During the basketball season, your team is a lot like an elevator.
+You’re either going up or you’re going down, but you’re never standing still.
+One of the things that our teams have been known for forever really is we get better as the season goes on.”

 Brandon Rachal scored 18 points, and Keshawn Williams added 10 points for Tulsa (8-5, 5-3).
 The Golden Hurricane shot 37% and were 7 of 22 on 3-pointers.